Sorry, you need to enable JavaScript to visit this website.

 Medicaid and Alliance Enrollment Reports

-Medicaid and Alliance Enrollment Reports capture beneficiary enrollment data from a window in time across the District’s Managed Care Organizations, fee-for-service program and D-SNP.
+Medicaid and Alliance Enrollment Reports capture beneficiary enrollment data from a window in time across the District’s Managed Care Plans, fee-for-service program and D-SNP.

 Enrollment Reports 2025